Kuttippuram Assembly constituency

-After the delimitation in 2008, Kuttippuram, Valanchery, and Marakkara Gram Panchayats became a part of the newly formed Kottakkal (State Assembly constituency), whereas Cheriyamundam was added to the Tanur (State Assembly constituency).
-The remaining four Gram Panchayats became part of Tirur (State Assembly constituency).
+After the delimitation in 2008, Kuttippuram, Valanchery, and Marakkara Gram Panchayats became a part of the newly formed Kottakkal Assembly constituency, whereas Cheriyamundam was added to Tanur Assembly constituency.
+The remaining four Gram Panchayats became part of Tirur Assembly constituency.

-Local self governed segments
+Local self-governed segments

-Kuttippuram Niyamasabha constituency was composed of the following local self governed segments:
+Kuttippuram Assembly constituency was composed of the following local self-governed segments:

 Election history

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2006
+2006

 There were 1,58,951 registered voters in Kuttippuram Constituency for the 2006 Kerala Niyamasabha Election.

-Niyama Sabha Election 2001
+2001

 There were 1,32,209 registered voters in Kuttippuram Constituency for the 2001 Kerala Niyamasabha Election.